Daremonic/payswitch-docs/payswitcher-cloud/integration-guide/android/kotlin-with-node-backend.md

 ## 2. Build checkout page on your app

-### 2.1 Configure your repository with Hyperswitch dependency
+### 2.1 Configure your repository with PaySwitcher dependency

 Add the following maven repository to the settings.gradle file